A lady looks down at MAchu Picchu from a distance.

 Avid hikers swear by trekking socks made from wool.
 Wool promotes breathability and wicks moisture away from your foot.
 For those with a wool allergy, acrylic blend socks are also a good option.

 Choose a light to medium weight sock.
-I brought Smartwool socks with me on the trek and now understand all the hype!
+For the ladies, I brought these Smartwool socks with me on the trek and now understand all the hype!

 13) Underwear